Britain Before the Romans: The Celts - A Guide for Key Stage 2

 Who Lived in Britain?

-The people who lived in Britain before the Romans arrived are known as the Celts (though they didn't call themselves 'Celts' - this was a name given to them many centuries later).
+The people who lived in Britain before the Romans arrived are known as the Celts.
+Though they didn't call themselves 'Celts' - this was a name given to them many centuries later.
+In fact, the Romans called 'Celts' 'Britons'.
+Talk about confusing!

 Where Did They Live?